-Since Kazakhstan became an independent republic in 1992, its economy has grown impressively.
-However, the country continues to struggle with a variety of economic challenges that have their roots in the Soviet era, including: an oil-based economy with a regulatory system that continues to impede business growth; limited media activity and low civic participation in governance; and a costly and ineffective medical system.
-About 25 percent of the population lives below the poverty line, and there are huge disparities between urban and rural areas and between geographic regions.
+Since Kazakhstan became an independent republic in 1991, its economy has grown impressively, driven largely through exploitation of the country’s substantial oil and gas reserves.
+However, the country continues to struggle with a variety of economic challenges that have their roots in the Soviet era, including weak trade links with other Central Asian states and a cumbersome regulatory system that continues to impede business growth.
+There are considerable disparities between urban and rural areas and between geographic regions.

 - USAID enabled extensive training for about 700 people in topics ranging from international public sector accounting standards, infrastructure, public-private partnerships, and global best practices in the business regulatory environment.
 These business leaders submitted over 50 policy change recommendations to the Government of Kazakhstan.

-- We facilitated business development tours to the United States for business people from priority sectors; several participants from these groups reported preliminary agreements on further business contacts with U.S. partners.
+- USAID facilitated business development tours to the United States for private sector representatives; several participants from these groups reported preliminary agreements on further business contacts with U.S. partners.